CariblaGIT/InkMasters/README.md

 ## 👨‍💻 Installation

 Follow the steps to emulate the project in your local device.
-But is not necessary because the project has been uploaded to FL0, so you can skip the installation and use the following URL to make all the consults in front of your localhost one: https://inkmasters-dev-mqbj.2.us-1.fl0.io
+But is not necessary because the project has been uploaded to Railway (previously on FL0), so you can skip the installation and use the following URL to make all the consults in front of your localhost one: [🚀 Deploy 🚀](https://inkmasters-production-9f96.up.railway.app/healthy)

 1. Clone repo
 2. Install dependencies: